Episode 74

 At the mention of his godson, Pete's head swivels around like a barstool towards his partner.
 He demands to know what's wrong with the boy.
 Jim explains that Little Jimmy has a cold and fever of one hundred and two.
 He and Jean know this is perfectly normal and not a cause for great concern or medical intervention.
 Pete, however, does not agree.

-a hundred and two, I think you should call a doctor."
+"When my godson has a temperature of a hundred and two, I think you should call a doctor." |

 Jim's reassurances that the baby will be fine does not set Pete's mind at ease.
 The bachelor officer continues to give his partner parenting advice until the RTO interrupts with a call of a 211 in progress at 1605 Gagemont.